Ford Granada (Europe): Mark II (1977–1985)

 The coupé was discontinued when the new model began production, although there was a two-door saloon version in certain European markets.
-A relatively low number of vehicles were also produced with an Indenor four-cylinder diesel engine in 1.9-, 2.1- and 2.5-litre capacities.
+A relatively low number of vehicles were also produced with an Indenor four-cylinder diesel engine in 1.9-, 2.1-, and 2.5-litre capacities.
+As their own, commercial diesel engine production lines had no extra capacity, Ford signed a contract with Peugeot to buy their 1.9 and 2.1-litre XD engines.
+Soon after the arrangement was complete, Peugeot announced their new, more powerful 2.3-litre iteration, which was not made available to Ford.
+The smallest 1.9 was quite underpowered and was soon supplanted by the somewhat more powerful 2.1, which was presented as the "Granada GLD" in March 1979 at Geneva.
+By 1982, this was replaced by the more capable 2.5.
 Originally only available as four-door saloons (the later 2.5 also as an estate), most of these went to taxi operators, and few survive.
-The smallest 1.9 was quite underpowered and was soon replaced by the somewhat more powerful 2.1, which was presented as the "Granada GLD" in March 1979 at Geneva.
-By 1982, this was replaced by the more capable 2.5.

 Fuel-injected 2.8 models were originally rated at 160bhp and offered with a unique 'S' pack (based on L trim but with updated suspension, TRX wheels and tyres and spotlights) or with normal GL or Ghia trim.
 In 1979, the “iS” and “iGL” were replaced by the 2.8i GLS.
 A limited edition “Sapphire” model was also announced with slightly different trim and two tone blue over silver paintwork (strangely, the rocker panels were painted in body colour rather than matt black which made the side profile of the car look deeper and less sleek).
 Today early injection models are particularly rare.
 The 2.8i S model was immortalised by the silver vehicle used in the TV series The Sweeney.
 Changes for 1980 were limited to new colours and new, more comfortable seats.